|

 journey in only three days).

-dates in winter.
+anymore.
 For a long time, this was the most economic

 option to visit Laguna San Rafael.
 At the moment, no other